distributed-system-analysis/pbench/docs/API/V1/list.md

 If the timezone offset is omitted it will be assumed to be UTC (`+00:00`); if the time is omitted it will be assumed as midnight (`00:00:00`) on the specified date.

+`filter` metadata filtering \
+Select datasets matching the metadata expressions specified via `filter` query parameters.
+Each expression is the name of a metadata key (for example, `dataset.name`), followed by a colon (`:`) and the comparison string.
+The comparison string may be prefixed with a tilda (`~`) to make it a partial ("contains") comparison instead of an exact match.
+For example, `dataset.name:foo` looks for datasets with the name "foo" exactly, whereas `dataset.name:~foo` looks for datasets with a name containing the substring "foo".

+These may be combined across multiple `filter` query parameters or as comma-separated lists in a single query parameter.
+Multiple filter expressions form an `AND` expression, however consecutive filter expressions can be joined in an `OR` expression by using the circumflex (`^`) character prior to each.
+(The first expression with `^` begins an `OR` list while the first subsequent expression outout `^` ends the `OR` list and is combined with an `AND`.)

+For example,
+- `filter=dataset.name:a,server.origin:EC2` returns datasets with a name of "a" and an origin of "EC2".
+- `filter=dataset.name:a,^server.origin:EC2,^dataset.metalog.pbench.script:fio` returns datasets with a name of "a" and *either* an origin of "EC2" or generated from the "pbench-fio" script.

 `limit` integer \
 "Paginate" the selected datasets by returning at most `limit` datasets.
 This